suppeboi/flowers/README.md

 ![Create a new notebook](images/new_notebook.png)

-2. When the notebook has opened (it should open automatically at creation), press "Runtime" in the menu at the top, and "Change runtime type".
-Select T4 GPU as the Hardware accelerator
+2. When the notebook has opened (it should open automatically at creation), press "Runtime"/"Kjøring" in the menu at the top, and "Change runtime type"/"Endre kjøringstype".
+Select T4 GPU as the Hardware accelerator/Maskingvareakselerator

 ![Change runtime](images/runtime.png)